npcole/npyscreen/docs/source/widgets-general.rst

    The function whenToggled(self) is called when the user toggles the state of the checkbox.
 You can overload it.

+CheckboxBare
+    This has no label, and is only useful in special circumstances.
+It was added at user request.

 CheckBoxMultiline, RoundCheckBoxMultiline
 	This widgets allow the label of the checkbox to be more than one line long.
 The name of the widget should be specified as a list or tuple of strings.